-- 1. Students will demonstrate the ability to think theologically, strategically, and contextually about war and peacemaking.
+- 1. Students will demonstrate the ability to think theologically, strategically, and contextually about conflict and peacemaking.
 (SLO 8) - 2.
 Students will be able to articulate orally and in writing their own theological perspective on peacemaking, mindful of their own distinctive ecclesial tradition and the global, multicultural, multi-religious context of contemporary ministry.
-(QEPSLO 2). - 3.
-Students will be prepared to provide public leadership.
+(OEPSLO 2). - 3.
+Students will practice public leadership.
 (SLO 14)